Meenakshi-23/Optimization/README.md

 # Optimization
-In this particular repository i solved few question based on Optimization using python.
+In this particular repository I solved few questions based on Optimization using python.